zulu-alpha/zakm/README.md

       - grenades and ammo
 ```

-You can see here that we define some kit objects (a kit collection) under the `kit_collection_definitions` key and name it `grenades and ammo` with the `name` attribute that is on the same level as the kit objects.
-Then we refer to that collection of kit where we want it in the actual crate, by defining the `kit_collection` key in those places, then
+You can see here that we define some kit objects (a kit collection) under the `kit_collection_definitions` key and name it `grenades and ammo` with the `name` attribute.
+Then we refer to that collection of kit where we want it in the actual crate, by defining the `kit_collection` key in those places, then put the name of the collection as an element of that key's array.

-There are 2 leve
+### Group level kit collection definitions

+There are 2 places that you can define kit collections.
+The first is shown in the above example and when defined will be available everywhere.
+The second place is inside any group type object (as described under the heading *Group types*).
+When placed there, then those kit collection definitions will only be available to that group type and it's roles.
+Note that if the name of a group type kit collection definition matches a top level (or universal) definition, then the group level one will overwrite it for the group that it's defined in.

+The use of this is that if there are commonly used kit collections that only a group type uses, then it helps keep the universal definition cleaner by not having to include it there and makes it easier to understand which collections belong to a specific group type.